yutee/devops-react-fastapi/README.md

 ## Challenge Requirements

-1. **Dockerization**:
+1. **Dockerization and Orchestration**:
    - Write `Dockerfile`s to containerize both the **React frontend** and **FastAPI backend**.
-   - Ensure each service can be built and run locally in their respective containers.
-   - Use a `docker-compose.yml` file to orchestrate all services, including the database, monitoring, and logging tools.
+   - Create two `docker-compose.yml` files:
+     1. **Application Stack Compose**:
+        Orchestrate the following services:
+        - React frontend.
+        - FastAPI backend.
+        - PostgreSQL database.
+        - Adminer (for database management).
+        - Reverse Proxy (Traefik or Nginx Proxy Manager).
+     2. **Monitoring Stack Compose**:
+        Orchestrate the following services:
+        - Prometheus.
+        - Grafana.
+        - Loki and Promtail.
+        - **cAdvisor** for monitoring container performance.
+     - Ensure both Docker Compose files are connected to a common Docker network to allow inter-container communication.

 2. **Reverse Proxy Configuration**:
-   Configure **Traefik** or **Nginx Proxy Manager** to:
+   Use **Traefik** or **Nginx Proxy Manager** in the **Application Stack Compose** to:
-   - Serve the frontend and backend on the same host machine port (80).
-   - Serve the **frontend** on the root path (`/`).
+   - Serve the **frontend** on `/` (the root path).
-   - Proxy `/api` on the backend to `/api` on the main domain.
+   - Proxy `/api` to the FastAPI backend.
-   - Proxy `/docs` on the backend to `/docs` on the main domain.
+   - Proxy `/docs` to the FastAPI backend's Swagger documentation.
+   - Proxy `/prometheus` to the Prometheus web UI (via the Monitoring Stack).
+   - Proxy `/grafana` to the Grafana web UI (via the Monitoring Stack).
+   - Ensure all routes are properly secured and accessible.

 3. **Database Configuration**:
-   - Use PostgreSQL as the database for the FastAPI backend.
+   - Use PostgreSQL as the backend database.
-   - Ensure the database is properly set up and connected in the `docker-compose.yml`.
-   - Test database connectivity and functionality by running a sample API request.

-4. **Adminer Setup**:
-   - Add **Adminer** to the `docker-compose.yml` to manage the PostgreSQL database.
-   - Expose Adminer on port `8080` and configure it to be accessible via `db.domain`.
+   - Configure Adminer for database management and ensure it is accessible via `db.domain`.

-5. **Proxy Manager Setup**:
-   - Add **Nginx Proxy Manager** or **Traefik** to the `docker-compose.yml` for managing proxy configurations.
-   - Expose the proxy manager on port `8090` and make it accessible via `proxy.domain`.

-6. **Monitoring and Logging Tools**:
+4. **Monitoring and Logging**:
+   - Set up the following tools using the **Monitoring Stack Compose**:
+     - **Prometheus** for collecting application metrics.
+     - **Grafana** for visualizing metrics and logs.
-   - Deploy **Prometheus**, **Grafana**, **Loki**, and **Promtail** using `docker-compose.yml`.
+     - **Loki** and **Promtail** for log aggregation and forwarding.
+     - **cAdvisor** to monitor container metrics and performance.
+   - Ensure Prometheus is scraping metrics from the backend, and Grafana is configured with dashboards for logs and metrics.
+   - Ensure that all monitoring dashboards (Prometheus, Grafana, and cAdvisor) are routed through the reverse proxy (Traefik or Nginx Proxy Manager) in the **Application Stack Compose**.
+   - Create a cAdvisor Dashboard in Grafana**:
+     - Integrate **cAdvisor** with **Grafana** to display container performance metrics such as CPU usage, memory usage, disk I/O, and network I/O.
+     - Create a custom Grafana dashboard that visualizes container metrics from cAdvisor.
+     - Ensure the dashboard has proper panels for the most important container metrics.

+   - Add Loki as a Data Source in Grafana**:
+     - Integrate **Loki** into **Grafana** to enable log aggregation and visualization.
+     - Ensure that **Loki** is set up as a data source in **Grafana** and logs from the application and containers are sent to it.
+     - Include a panel in Grafana that visualizes logs from Loki, which could be useful for troubleshooting or monitoring application performance.

+5. **Cloud Deployment**:
+   - Deploy the application stack to a cloud platform (AWS, GCP, or Azure) using Docker Compose.
+   - Set up a domain for your application (e.g., `your-app.domain.com`).
+   - If you don’t have a domain, obtain a free subdomain from [Afraid DNS](https://freedns.afraid.org/).
    - Configure:
-     - Prometheus to scrape application metrics.
-     - Grafana to visualize metrics and logs.
-     - Loki and Promtail to aggregate and forward logs.
-   - Ensure all monitoring and logging services are running correctly and accessible via their respective URLs.

-7. **Cloud Deployment**:
-   - Deploy the fully containerized application stack to an AWS EC2 instance (or any other cloud platform of your choice).
-   - Set up a domain for your application.
-   - If you do not have a domain, obtain a free subdomain from [Afraid DNS](https://freedns.afraid.org/).
-   - Configure:
      - HTTP to redirect to HTTPS.
-     - `www` to redirect to the non-`www` version of your domain.
+     - `www` to redirect to the non-`www` domain.

-8. **Article**:
+6. **Article**:
    - Write and publish a detailed **Article** about the project.
 Your article should include:
      - An overview of the project and its purpose.
      - Step-by-step instructions on how you containerized, orchestrated, and deployed the application.
      - Screenshots of your setup, including:
        - The deployed application.
        - Grafana dashboards showing metrics and logs.
        - Reverse proxy configuration.
      - Challenges you faced and how you resolved them.
      - Lessons learned and tips for others.
-   - Include the link to your article in your submission.
+   - Include the link to your Medium article in your submission.
 ---
 ## Project Structure

 The repository is organized as follows: